gosgconsulting/roomstay-data/VLOOKUP_FEATURE.md

   - `report_id`: UUID (optional, for report-specific mappings)
   - `account_id`: UUID (optional, for account-specific mappings)
   - `user_id`: UUID (required)
+  - `source_dimension_id`: UUID (the dimension to map from)
   - `source_value`: TEXT (the original value to map from)
-  - `target_dimension_id`: UUID (the dimension to map to)
+  - `target_dimension_id`: UUID (the new dimension to map to)
+  - `target_dimension_name`: TEXT (name of the new dimension)
-  - `target_value`: TEXT (the value to map to)
+  - `target_value`: TEXT (the grouped value to map to)
   - `created_at`, `updated_at`: Timestamps

 ### UI Components
 1. **VlookupModal** (`src/components/VlookupModal.tsx`)
-   - Excel-like table interface for creating mappings
+   - Clean interface for creating pivot dimensions
-   - Add/remove rows functionality
-   - Dimension selector dropdown
+   - Source dimension selector
-   - Save/cancel actions
-   - Automatically applies mappings to dimension_data after saving
+   - Multi-select for values to group
+   - Target dimension name input
+   - Target value input
+   - Creates new dimensions automatically

 2. **Button Location**
    - Dashboard header between "Dimensions" and "Budget" buttons
-   - Icon: GitCompare (merge/mapping icon)
+   - Text: "Create Pivot Dimensions"

 ### Data Processing
-The vlookup mappings are applied in three ways:
+The pivot dimensions work in three ways:

-1. **Real-time application** in `get-performance-data` edge function:
-   - Mappings are loaded at the start of the request
-   - Applied to all `dimension_values` after fetching from `dimension_data` table
+1. **Automatic dimension creation**: When mappings are saved, new text dimensions are created for each unique target dimension name

+2. **Real-time application**: Mappings are applied when data loads in performance components
+   - Applied in `usePerformanceTableFilters` hook
-   - Happens before any filtering or aggregation
+   - Applied before grouping and aggregation

-2. **Automatic application during data resync** in `resync-data-source` edge function:
-   - Called automatically after every successful data resync
-   - Ensures mappings are applied consistently whether data is synced manually, auto-synced via cron, or resynced after configuration changes
-   - Returns status in response: `vlookupApplied`, `vlookupRowsUpdated`, `vlookupError`

-3. **Manual injection into dimension_data** via `apply-vlookup-mappings` edge function:
-   - Called automatically after saving mappings in VlookupModal
-   - Can also be invoked manually if needed
-   - Identifies the source dimension by analyzing dimension_data rows
-   - Updates all matching rows to inject/populate the target dimension
-   - Ensures the target dimension becomes available for filtering and grouping
+   - Ensures pivot dimensions work for filtering and grouping
-   - Processes rows in batches for performance

-### Edge Functions
-- **apply-vlookup-mappings**: Injects target dimension values into dimension_data
-  - Automatically finds source dimension containing the source values
+3. **Database updates**: Edge function applies mappings to existing dimension_data
-  - Updates dimension_data rows with mapped target values
+   - Updates all matching rows with target dimension values
-  - Processes in batches of 500 rows for efficiency
-  - Returns count of rows updated
+   - Ensures data consistency across the system

-### Hook Integration
+### Integration with Performance Components

-- **useVlookupMappings**: Custom hook for loading mappings with React Query
-- **applyVlookupMappings**: Utility function for applying mappings to dimension data
+#### Performance Table
+- Pivot dimensions appear in Group by/Breakdown by selectors
+- Can be used as primary grouping dimensions
+- Data is aggregated based on mapped values
+- Example: Group by "Account" dimension created from vlookup

+#### KPI Chart & KPI Cards
+- Pivot dimensions available in dimension selectors
+- Can be used for filtering and segmentation
+- Metrics calculated based on grouped data

+#### Filters Bar
+- Pivot dimensions available as filter options
+- Filter by grouped values (e.g., "Brady" matches all hotels mapped to Brady)

 ## Usage

-1. Click the "Vlookup" button in the dashboard header
+1. Click "Create Pivot Dimensions" in dashboard header
 2. In the modal:
+   - Select source dimension (e.g., "Hotel")
+   - Select values to group (e.g., "Hotel A", "Hotel B", "Hotel C")
-   - Column 1: Enter the original value (e.g., "Hotel A")
+   - Enter new dimension name (e.g., "Account")
-   - Column 2: Select target dimension and enter mapped value (e.g., "Account" → "Brady")
+   - Enter grouped value (e.g., "Brady")
-3. Add multiple rows as needed using the "+ Add Row" button
+3. Add multiple rows as needed
-4. Click "Save Mappings"
+4. Click "Create Dimensions"
 5. The system will:
+   - Create new text dimensions
-   - Save the mappings to the database
+   - Save mappings to database
-   - Automatically inject the target dimension values into all matching dimension_data rows
+   - Apply mappings to existing data
-   - Show a success message with the number of rows updated
+   - Show success message with count of rows updated
-6. The target dimension (e.g., "Account") will now be available for:
-   - Filtering in the FiltersBar
-   - Grouping/breakdown in reports
-   - All data analysis operations
+6. New dimensions are immediately available in:
+   - Performance Table (Group by/Breakdown by)
+   - KPI Chart (dimension selector)
+   - KPI Cards (dimension selector)
+   - Filters Bar (filter options)

 ## Example Workflow

-**Scenario**: You want to group multiple hotels under brand names
+**Scenario**: Group multiple hotels under brand names for analysis

-1. Open Vlookup modal
+1. Open "Create Pivot Dimensions" modal
 2. Create mappings:
-   - "Brady Apartment Hotel Flinders Street" → Account → "Brady"
-   - "Brady Apartment Hotel Hardware Lane" → Account → "Brady"
+   - Source: "Hotel" → Values: ["Brady Apartment Hotel Flinders Street", "Brady Apartment Hotel Hardware Lane"] → New Dimension: "Account" → Grouped Value: "Brady"
-   - "Sojourn Apartment Hotel - Riddiford" → Account → "Sojourn"
+   - Source: "Hotel" → Values: ["Sojourn Apartment Hotel - Riddiford"] → New Dimension: "Account" → Grouped Value: "Sojourn"
 3. Save mappings
 4. Result:
+   - New "Account" dimension created
-   - All 21,871 dimension_data rows are updated
+   - All dimension_data rows updated with Account values
-   - The "Account" dimension now contains "Brady" or "Sojourn" for matching hotels
+   - Account dimension available in all performance components
+   - Can group Performance Table by Account to see aggregated data
-   - You can now filter by Account = "Brady" to see combined data from both Brady hotels
+   - Can filter by Account = "Brady" to see combined hotel data
-   - The Account dimension appears in the filters and dimension selectors

 ## Features
-- Case-insensitive matching
-- Report-specific or account-wide mappings
-- Real-time application during data loading
-- **Automatic application during data resync** - mappings are reapplied whenever data is synced
-- Multiple mappings per dimension
-- Excel-like editing interface
-- Batch processing for efficient updates
+- **Clean interface**: Simplified modal focused on creating pivot dimensions
+- **Automatic dimension creation**: No need to manually create target dimensions
+- **Real-time application**: Mappings work immediately when data loads
+- **Universal availability**: Pivot dimensions work in all performance components
+- **Data aggregation**: Automatic grouping and aggregation based on mapped values
+- **Multiple mappings**: Create multiple pivot dimensions in one session
+- **Account and report scope**: Mappings can be account-wide or report-specific

 ## Technical Notes
+- Pivot dimensions are created as text dimensions with scope 'custom'
-- Mappings are applied in the edge function for optimal performance
+- Mappings are applied client-side during data loading for performance
-- Uses case-insensitive comparison for flexible matching
-- Supports both report-level and account-level scope
+- Edge function updates existing data for consistency
 - RLS policies ensure users can only access their own mappings
-- **Automatic reapplication**: When data is resynced (manual or scheduled), vlookup mappings are automatically applied to the new data
-- Batch processing ensures efficient updates even with large datasets
+- No complex database joins needed - mappings applied at load time

+## Benefits
+1. **Simplified analysis**: Group similar items without complex SQL
+2. **Flexible grouping**: Create any grouping logic you need
+3. **Immediate availability**: New dimensions ready to use instantly
+4. **Consistent data**: All components use the same grouped values
+5. **Performance optimized**: Client-side application for fast response